-According to the City’s timeline, the rec centre will be evaluated as part of the next four year budget discussions in 2022.
+According to the City’s timeline, the field house and library are in the design phase, with construction starting later this year until 2026.
 Until then, get your steps in by visiting one of the many other City facilities, or use nearby green spaces, bike paths, hiking trails, playgrounds and parks for that welcome dose of fresh air.

 Since the community is still in development, accessibility via transit is constantly improving.
-For now, Somerset/Bridlewood station is just a few minutes north by car and bus routes are a short walk away in the neighbouring community of Silverado.
+For now, Somerset/Bridlewood station is just a few minutes north by car and bus routes are a short walk away.

 A future LRT station will be just 500 metres away from Belmont Street, between 194th and 210th Avenue.

 We planned Belmont to provide amenities that do not need an association to manage.
-That means no HOA, and even better, no HOA fees.
+That means no RA, and even better, no RA fees.
 Spend the money on something nice instead, like ice cream for the kids.

 No, but you wouldn’t want to anyway – skating and swimming is much more fun at a rec centre where treats are only steps away.
 Visit the City’s website if you want to find out more about storm ponds, and then navigate over to the recreation section to find the closest arena or swimming pool.